UK & European Trade Reporting Requirements (EMIR / MiFIR)

 Brokers that deal in the Israeli Shekel derivative have reporting obligations to the Bank of Israel.
 All non-Israeli firms who hold a position above the threshold (USD15m in aggregate gross notional) are required to report all OTC Derivative on Shekel FX and rates.

-To speak with us about your reporting obligations under EMIR, MiFIR or both, feel free to contact us on +44 20 8050 1317 in the UK or +61 2 8960 7248 in Australia and one of our experienced staff will be happy to assist you.
+To speak with us about your reporting obligations, feel free to contact us and one of our experienced staff will be happy to assist you.